-Prerequisite: Completion of MATH 102 or placement by multiple measures.
+Prerequisite: Completion of Intermediate Algebra or higher or placement by multiple measures

 The use of probability techniques, hypothesis testing, and predictive techniques to facilitate decision-making.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-square and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 Applications using data from disciplines including business, social sciences, psychology, life science, health science, and education.
 (C-ID: MATH 110) (CSU, UC, AVC)